top of page

 • 3 min read

-1. Common Allergies in Children includes Eczema
+Common Allergies in Children Includes Eczema (Atopic Dermatitis)

 Eczema is one of the most common skin allergies in Malaysian children.
 It causes dry, itchy, and inflamed skin patches, often appearing on the face, arms, and legs.
 The humid climate can sometimes worsen eczema by increasing sweat and irritation.